npm/npm/doc/cli/faq.md

 ## I have a question or request not addressed here.
 Where should I put it?

-Discuss it on the mailing list, or post an issue.

-* <npm-@googlegroups.com>
+Post an issue on the github project:

 * <https://github.com/isaacs/npm/issues>

 ## Why does npm hate me?